The Exercise Association of New Zealand Board/Staff

 He has worked with Exercise New Zealand and REP’s on behalf of AUT to deliver New Zealand’s largest fitness industry conference (FitEx) since its inception.
 He also has a vision to help grow our industry and the conference by educating students in the value of personal and professional development.

 Himan understands the challenges of running both small and large businesses in our industry, and also has experience at a strategic level, and keen to give back to the industry.

 Sophie started in the fitness industry at AUT 16 years ago as a Personal Trainer.
 Since then she has run her own PT company, trained Personal Trainers (NZIHF, NZCF, AUT) and set up NZs first Fitness Industry recruitment company.
-She has worked with Sales and Corporate Membership for Les Mills, YMCA and in the last 6 years Sophie has been involved in corporate wellness, and is currently the General Manager of mibodycoach.
+She has worked with Sales and Corporate Membership for Les Mills, YMCA and in the last 6 years Sophie has been involved in corporate wellness.
 Her focus within the Board environment is to make health and wellness more accessible to New Zealanders by supporting both the professionalism of our industry and the resources available to those working within the industry to be successful.

 Sophie has a Bachelor of Commerce (Management & Human Resource Management) Postgraduate Diploma in Corporate Financial Management and a Diploma in Fitness Training.
 She has a strong background in sales, sales management and business development.

 Having worked in the industry for so long, Ross understands the challenges of operating a fitness centre and the issues that small businesses face on a day to day basis.
 With over 20 years retail management experience Ross also has solid business grounding and understands about working with others at board level.